 Vienna Beef: Chicago’s venerable sausage and roast beef manufacturer operates a restaurant at the airport so out-of-towners shouldn’t leave the Windy City without trying two of its most celebrated foods: The Chicago-style hot dog and the Italian beef sandwich.
 (Main Terminal Central Market)

 Windy City Taproom: Make a pit stop at this full-service bar and complement the alcohol with burgers, sandwiches, and salads.
 (B11)

-Woodgrain Neapolitan Pizza: Chicago is a deep dish and tavern-style pizza kind of town but fliers can enjoy a taste of Naples before departing, courtesy of this suburban pizzeria.
+Woodgrain Neapolitan Pizza: Chicago is a deep dish and tavern-style pizza kind of town but fliers can savor a taste of Naples before departing, courtesy of this suburban pizzeria.
 (Concourse A Food Hall)

 Quick Snacks at Midway

 Big Shoulders Coffee: Recharge with a coffee, espresso, or latte from this Chicago-based roaster.
 (A14)

 Bin 5700: Taking its name from the address of Midway, this quick-service spot offers breakfast croissants, flatbreads, snacks, beer, and more.
 (A15)

 Café Descartes: For folks waiting on their bags, this café supplies coffees, teas, pastries, sandwiches, and all-day breakfast bites.
 (Baggage Claim)

 Café Espresso: Caffeine fiends can make a beeline to this shop for a cup of Big Shoulders coffee.
 (Main Terminal Central Market)

 Camden Food Co.: Short on time?
 Stop here for to-go sandwiches, salads, fruits, and beverages.
 (B20)